Apply for funding

 - Patient participation in the proposed trial will not be impeded by other ongoing trials in the same cancer type and setting.

 Our evaluation process

-Every trial will be evaluated and then selected according to the same roadmap.
+Every trial will be evaluated and then selected according to the same process.

-1. An internal evaluation is performed by the ACF clinical research team.
+1. An internal evaluation is performed by the the clinical research team of the Anticancer Fund.
 We will check:

 - If the 5 core criteria are met.

 - If the scientific rationale is sound and if contradictory data exist.